Essays

 Your Bad Mood as a Data Point

 I had a bad day.
 Nothing special, nothing dramatic.
-One of those days where you wake up tired and stay tired.
+One of those days where you wake up tired and stay tired all day.

 The Question I Stopped Asking